SpotlightKid/qjackcapture/README.md

 ## Running

-After installation, just use you desktop menu to start QJackCapture or run `qjackcapture` from a terminal or your preferred launcher.
+After installation, make sure that the JACK server is running and then just use your desktop menu to start QJackCapture or run `qjackcapture` from a terminal or your preferred launcher.

 ## License